jcoliz/GameFab/README.md

 # Are you taking contributions?

 Yes!
 I am most interested in contributions that fill out missing Scratch blocks, plus of course testing in new environments, and filing bugs.
-Please see the "Major Known Issues" section below.
+New blocks should include new sample levels which demonstrate how to use the blocks.

 # How does it work?